Part of the Revenue Operations series

 Key Takeaways

-Account-based revenue for $10M-$100M companies works when you focus on 50-100 target accounts, not 1,000.
-I've built this playbook across five mid-market B2B companies since 2022.
-The ones that convert pipeline at 3x the rate of broad demand gen share three traits: tight account selection, tiered engagement, and a weekly sales-marketing alignment cadence.
-The median result is 25-40% pipeline growth within two quarters.
+Account-based revenue for companies doing $10M-$100M works when you focus on dozens to low hundreds of target accounts, not thousands.
+In PMGuru's operating view, teams that convert at higher rates than their old broad programs share three traits: tight account selection, tiered engagement, and a weekly sales-marketing alignment cadence.

-A $35M cybersecurity platform I worked with in 2024 went from 4% MQL-to-opportunity conversion on broad campaigns to 14% on their top-50 account list.
+A mid-market cybersecurity platform went from weak MQL-to-opportunity conversion on broad campaigns to materially stronger conversion on a top-fifty account list.
 Same product.
 Same sales team.
 The only change was concentrating resources on the right accounts with coordinated execution.

 What Is Account-Based Revenue?